32u2/simple-shop/NOTES/README.md

 This folder will contain notes and screenshots.

-PRIVATE-NOTES folder is .gitignore(d), but is available on request.

 # The stack

 The simple choice was [Laravel Jetstream](https://jetstream.laravel.com/2.x/introduction.html) - it comes with